 Lieutenant Colonel Horace O. "Mark" Bedsole (1924-2014) Director 1996-2000

 Lieutenant Colonel Louis J. "Lou" Nigro (1945- ) Director 2000-Present

-The Michigan Air Guard Historical Association celebrated its 40th Anniversary in 2015 and the base will be celebrating its 100th anniversary in 2017.
+The Michigan Air Guard Historical Association celebrated its 40th Anniversary in 2015 and the base celebrated its 100th anniversary throughout 2017.